 Tech Insights – October 2020

-Google announces changes coming to major services offered by the company:
+Google announces changes coming to significant services offered by the company:

-This year, Google has made some huge changes to many of their well-known apps that are often used to help with productivity.
+This year, Google has made considerable changes to many of its well-known apps, often used to help with productivity.
 And just recently, the company has announced changes that will be taking place to Google Search, Lens, Maps, and Duplex.

 Google announces changes coming to major services offered by the company